 X 2-Meets The school provided evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers.
 1-Partially Meets The school could not provide evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees, but not on school volunteers.
 0-Does Not Meet The school could not provide evidence that it adheres to statute and policy pertaining to conducting criminal background checks on employees and school volunteers.
-Data / Source: Board Policy, Handbook, Authorizer-School Discussion Background check form included in the VOA-MN compliance binder.
-Background checks are conducted at the time of hiring of employees and annually for school volunteers.
-Language is contained in the employee and family handbooks.
-The school has adopted Policy 903 - Visitors to School Buildings and Sites.
+Data / Source: Board Policy, Handbook, Authorizer-School Discussion Analysis: Background checks are a part of the employee hiring process and parent volunteer process per state law.